August 12, 2015

 If you have plans of extending your building in the future, you should go for a system that can be modified according to the property size.
 Buy systems that run well at both partial and full-load capacity.
 You may decide to buy a modular system that can be integrated with additional equipment in the future.
 If you plan on doing this, leave enough space around the equipment for the supplemental components.

 Saving on Energy Bills

 You may have invested a considerable chunk in buying and installing a high-grade HVAC system, but the key point is its monthly or yearly running cost.
-An energy efficient system can cut down your power bill by 10 -40 percent.
-But if you buy one of right-size that figure can be even higher.
+An energy-efficient system can cut down your power bill by 10 -40 percent.
+But if you buy one of the right-size that figure can be even higher.
 It is indeed an effective way to lean your energy costs.

 Short-cycling results in running and stopping the device at short intervals that can decrease its durability.
 It will create repair and replacement needs before long.
 Again a device running on partial load does not dehumidify the space optimally.
 Moisture makes the occupants uncomfortable and breeds molds.
 Mold can endanger the structure of the property and also the well being of its occupants; sourcing the services of pest control to de-mold the entire structure is a cost and inconvenience that is better avoided.

-Buy purchasing a system of the correct size you will ensure a hygienic work place for your employees and it will also bring down your carbon footprint.
+By purchasing a system of the correct size you will ensure a hygienic workplace for your employees and it will also bring down your carbon footprint.
 You will also help your local utility company by reducing your power demand.
 Lastly, you will be rewarded with lesser power cuts at the peak working hours.

 St. Louis Commercial Air Conditioning